Secobarbital: Availability

-Ranbaxy Pharmaceuticals, an India-based company now predominantly owned by the Japanese company Daiichi Sankyo, obtained the rights to market and to use the trade name Seconal from Eli Lilly in 1998 and did so until September 2008.
+Ranbaxy Pharmaceuticals, an India-based company predominantly owned by the Japanese company Daiichi Sankyo, obtained the rights to market and to use the trade name Seconal from Eli Lilly in 1998 and did so until September 2008.
 The actual manufacturer of Seconal subsequent to the time Eli Lilly manufactured the drug was Ohm Pharmaceuticals, a wholly owned subsidiary of Ranbaxy.
 The rights to market Seconal were then sold to Marathon Pharmaceuticals, which became the marketer and trade-name holder.
 At the time Marathon Pharmaceuticals obtained ownership of the brand name, the retail price for one 100 mg capsule (depending upon prescription size and pharmacy) averaged about one U.S. dollar.
 During the time Marathon owned the brand name, the company greatly increased the price of the drug.
 By February 2015, when Marathon sold the rights to Valeant Pharmaceuticals, the average retail price per 100 mg capsule had risen to over thirty dollars.
 Since its acquisition of the trade name, Valeant Pharmaceuticals made little, if any, change to the pricing of Seconal.
 Despite the price increases implemented by Marathon Pharmaceuticals, Seconal was still manufactured by Ohm.
 In the United States, Seconal is available only in 100 mg capsules, as a sodium salt.
 The salt is a white hygroscopic powder that is soluble in water and ethanol.

-While generic versions of the drug were in existence after Eli Lilly's patent on Seconal expired, currently there are no companies that manufacture the drug generically in the United States.
+While generic versions of the drug became available after Eli Lilly's patent on Seconal expired, no companies manufacture the drug anymore in the United States.
 Until 2020, Valeant was the sole marketer of Seconal in the United States.
 As of 2021, Valeant discontinued the product, and Bausch Health became the sole supplier of Seconal.
 Bausch Health stopped manufacturing the product in January 2022.

-Secobarbital sodium

-The sodium salt of secobarbital is classified separately from the free acid, as follows:
+Overdose and lethal use